Originally Published Feb 12, 2025 - Updated on March 19, 2026

 - Document Everything:

-- Take pictures of the warrant
+- Take pictures of the warrant.

 - Write down everything that is said and done.

-- Record the encounter
+- Record the encounter.

 - Follow Up

 - Notify the Wider Community: Share details with Quaker Meetings and local allies to coordinate support.
-Contact the PYM General Secretary.

 - Provide Emotional & Practical Support: Offer safe spaces, legal aid, and community solidarity to those affected.